 A look back to when we dated according to our wage

 In the early days of dating, expectations to spend a whole paycheck of a few hundred dollars on just one night sounds crazy right about now.
-And I would be more mad than appreciative if the suggestion of going to a restaurant on the actual day would come up.
-I actually love a home cooked meal, because when we met he was in the process of obtaining his culinary degree.
+And I would be more mad than appreciative if the suggestion of going to a restaurant on an actual day would come up.
+I actually love a home-cooked meal, because when we met he was in the process of obtaining his culinary degree.
 The degree didn’t come to be but the love of cooking is still there.
-I try to indulge on that joy as much as I can without over doing it. lol
+I try to indulge in that joy as much as I can without overdoing it. lol

 With Valentine’s day, flower shops are preparing to overcharge for roses, restaurants are charging more and giving less, and jewelry stores are raking in the dough as per usual.
 What does a young man or woman do when there are such high expectations to give on an overrated day?
 I say date your wage.
 So who thinks about a budget on such a loving day?
 If you have responsibilities, that’s all you think about.
 So I say, young, old, in between, date your wage.
 Here are some ideas for those who may have a full heart but not a full wallet to splurge on the one they love.